MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ### Enhance user experience with SSO

 - Teams gets the access token for the current user from Azure AD.
 This interaction with Azure AD is invisible to the user.
 It translates to app access for the user without having to leave Teams environment.
-- After the user consents to the app the first time, they can use the app with no further need of consent, even on any other device.
-For this reason, it is true SSO and a better user experience.
+- After consenting to Teams the first time, the app user can use your tab app with no further need of consent, even on any other device.
+For this reason, it's true SSO and a better user experience.
 - The access token is pre-fetched by Teams.
 This is done to improve performance and load time of the app in Teams environment.
 - The user doesn't need to memorize or record several passwords to access and use apps in Teams environment.